Code-Monger/CodeSpinneret/README.md

 - `-test-tool`: Specific tool to test in demo mode (used with the demo target)

 ## Implemented Components
 ### Tools

+The following tools are registered and available in the MCP server:

 - **Calculator**: Performs basic arithmetic operations (add, subtract, multiply, divide)
 - **File Search**: Searches for files based on various criteria like name patterns, content, size, and modification time